HoGentTIN/linux-training-hogent/modules/dns_advanced/030_dns_theory.md

 With rfc 3596 came ipv6 extensions for DNS.
-There is the AAAA record for ipv6 hosts on the network, and there is the `ip6.int` domain for reverse lookup (having 16 child domains from 0.ip6.int to f.ip6.int, each of those having again 16 child domains\...and this 16 times.
+There is the AAAA record for ipv6 hosts on the network, and there is the `ip6.int` domain for reverse lookup (having 16 child domains from 0.ip6.int to f.ip6.int, each of those having again 16 child domains...and this 16 times.

 ### old DNS security: file corruption